 Order or ask for a 24 hour saliva test, testing your cortisol levels at four key points of the day, to find out if you have adrenal fatigue.
 If your doctor won’t do this, you can very simply order it yourself and complete it at home.
 A UK test can be found here and a US test here.
 Most doctors will only test it with a one time urine or blood sample, which is not as accurate.
 Four samples taken over a 24 hour day show how your rhythm of cortisol production is working.
 It should be highest in the morning, tailing off throughout the day.
 Only four saliva samples taken in one day will tell you this accurately.

 I urge you not to make any changes to your personal health regime before consulting a doctor and/or pharmacist, first.
-You could cause more harm than good if this isn’t suitable for you.

 It is never wise to guess whether you have low or high cortisol, symptoms for both are similar.